-1Coast stations limited to a maximum transmitter power of 1 kW (PEP).

-2The alternative carrier frequency 16537 kHz may be used by ship stations and coast stations for calling on a simplex basis, provided that the peak envelope power does not exceed 1 kW.
+REASON: These frequencies have been updated by the ITU-R at WRC12 and therefore it is proposed to incorporate the ITU-R Radio Regulations Ap17 by reference.

 (c) Working frequencies in the marine VHF 156–162 MHz band.
 (1)(i) The frequency pairs listed in this paragraph are available for assignment to public coast stations for communications with ship stations and units on land.